developer-zebra/developer-zebra-site/src/datawedge/7-3/guide/input/barcode/index.md

 * It is expected that the user application copy the image files from the given URI (Uniform Resource Identifier) as soon as possible since DataWedge only keeps a maximum of 2 sets of decoded images before deleting them to create new images in the internal memory.

-* Refer to the Signature Decoder sample application for a code sample of handling image data from an Android client app.
+* Refer to the [Signature Capture](../../samples/signaturecapture) sample application for a code sample on handling image data from an Android client app.

 ------